WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/mobs.md

 </div>

 ### Info
 The deer is a passive mob.
-The deer has a change to spawn with an ehcnated variant.
-The enchanted variant gives the mob more health and better loot drops
+The deer has a change to spawn with an enchanted variant.
+The enchanted variant gives the mob more health and better loot drops.
 ### Drops
 | **Drop**      | **%** | **Enchanted Drop** | **Enchanted %** |
 |---------------|-------|--------------------|-----------------|